 SPHARC is a comprehensive resource center for state Title V agencies and others interested in improving systems for children, youth, and families with autism spectrum disorders.
 In addition, SPHARC offers technical assistance calls on subjects such as financing of care, care coordination, cultural competency, family-centered care, medical home, health information technology, and transition.

 Association for Science in Autism Treatment (ASAT)

 The ASAT is a not-for-profit organization of parents and professionals committed to improving the education, treatment, and care of people with autism.
 Their mission is to share accurate, scientifically sound information about autism and treatments for autism.

 The Autism Science Foundation supports autism research by providing funding and other assistance to scientists and organizations conducting, facilitating, publicizing, and disseminating autism research.
 The organization also provides information about autism to the general public and serves to increase awareness of autism spectrum disorders and the needs of individuals and families affected by autism.

-Autism Speaks is dedicated to funding research into the causes, prevention, treatments and a cure for autism; increasing awareness of autism spectrum disorders; and advocating for the needs of individuals with autism and their families.
-Resources include: 100 Day Kit & Asberger Syndrome with High Functioning Autism Toolkit; ASD Video Glossary; and the Transition Tool Kit for Individuals With Autism.
+Autism Speaks is dedicated to funding research into the causes, prevention, treatments, and a cure for autism; increasing awareness of autism spectrum disorders; and advocating for the needs of individuals with autism and their families.
+Resources include: 100 Day Kit & Asperger Syndrome with High Functioning Autism Toolkit; ASD Video Glossary; and the Transition Tool Kit for Individuals With Autism.